Advertiser Learning in Direct Advertising Markets: The Role of Information Provision on Advertiser and Publisher Welfare

 \subsubsection{Pooling Information Across Advertisers}

-Consider a full service ad agency that buys ads on behalf of advertisers (or alternatively, a collective owned by advertisers that acts as a general repository for advertising outcomes).
-Such an agency can pool information across advertisers and use its experience to forecast which publishers have the highest match with a given advertiser, prior to that advertiser placing any ads.\footnote{See \texttt{\href{https://www.forbes.com/sites/bradadgate/2021/09/10/increasingly-agencies-are-using-big-data-as-part-of-their-advertising-deliverables}{https://www.forbes.com/sites/bradadgate/2021/09/10/increasingly-agencies-are-using-big-data-\\as-part-of-their-advertising-deliverables}} for a discussion of how agencies consider information a strategic asset.} Arguably, a key role of an agency is knowing which types of sites have worked in the past for which types of clients, and one of the reasons advertisers use agencies is to ensure they purchase the correct media to reach the most appropriate audiences.
-In this counterfactual scenario, therefore, we update advertisers' prior information by considering the performance of similar advertisers and ads, and extrapolating this information to sites that advertisers did not purchase from in the data.
+Given the ad network observes CTRs across all advertisers over time (as well as their ad creatives), it is well positioned to better inform advertisers about initial match by pooling information across advertisers.
+This counterfactual scenario updates advertisers' prior information by considering the performance of similar advertisers and ads on the platform, and extrapolating this information to sites that advertisers did not purchase from in the data.
 Reflecting advertisers' augmented information states, we also expand their choice sets to allow ad purchases at any site.
-When simulating clicks, we use the observed CTRs when available, and the predicted CTRs otherwise.
-Hence, for sites with observed purchases, there is a discrepancy between advertisers' expectations, which are based on predicted CTRs, and realizations of clicks, which are based on observed CTRs.
+When simulating clicks, we use the observed (i.e., full information) CTRs when available, and the imputed CTRs otherwise.
+Hence, for sites with observed purchases, there is a discrepancy between advertisers' expectations, which are based on imputed CTRs, and realizations of clicks, which are based on observed CTRs.

-For the purposes of this counterfactual simulation, we assume that ads with similar content generate similar CTRs when placed with a given publisher.
-More conceptually, we expect that advertisers with similar ads will have similar match with sites' audiences, and thus generate similar signals about match in terms of CTR.
-Although our simulation borrows observed CTRs from future outcomes in the data, we consider this an approximation to the knowledge the agency would have accumulated based on past experiences managing campaigns for similar advertisers.
-We therefore argue that the inferences from this scenario depend on information that is readily available to agencies, and our solution can be practicable to implement.
+For the purposes of this counterfactual simulation, we expect that ads with similar content generate similar CTRs when placed with a given publisher.
+More conceptually, we expect advertisers with similar ads to have similar levels of match with sites' audiences, and thus generate similar match signals in terms of CTR.
+Inferences from this scenario depend on information that is readily available to platforms, hence this approach to pooling is feasible for platforms to implement.

 \paragraph{Estimating advertiser similarities.}